ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: step}
 {: api}

-For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).
+{{site.data.keyword.messagehub}} provides a REST API for administration that you can use to create, delete, list, and update topics.

 You can create a Kafka topic by issuing a POST request to the `/admin/topics` path.
 The body of the request must contain a JSON document.
 For example: